-Prometheus exporter that automatically makes available several
+Prometheus exporter.
+It makes available several

 metrics having the

-cnp_pgbouncer_ prefix, by running:
+cnp_pgbouncer_ prefix by running:

-Similarly to the EDB Postgres for Kubernetes instance, the exporter runs on port
+Like the EDB Postgres for Kubernetes instance, the exporter runs on port

-9127 of each pod running PgBouncer, and also provides metrics related to the
+9127 of each pod running PgBouncer and also provides metrics related to the

-Go runtime (with prefix
+Go runtime (with the prefix

-An example of the output for
+This example shows the output for